UNopenGIS/foil4g/.github/ISSUE_TEMPLATE/add_new_data.md

 ---
-name: Data Addition
+name: Add new Data
 about: Suggest new data sources for inclusion
 title: ""
-labels: data addition
+labels: add data
 assignees: ""
 ---

-# Data Addition
+# Add new Data

 ## Description of Data